unexist/blog/_posts/2021-12-28-one-month-of-podman.md

 <https://github.com/MerlinDMC/fluent-plugin-input-gelf/blob/master/lib/fluent/plugin/in_gelf.rb>

-## Local mounts
+## Access to local filesystems

-[Podman][19] needs the [cgroups][2] feature from [Linux][13] to properly run your containers and since the likes of [macOS][14] doesn't support this natively, the workaround here is to use some kind of virtualization.
+[Podman][19] needs the [cgroups][2] feature from [Linux][13] to properly run your containers and since [macOS][14] doesn't support this natively, some kind of virtualization is used a a workaround.

-This virtualization causes problems, when the container shim expects the paths inside of the guest machine to be the same as on the host machine.
+This virtualization causes problems, when the container shim expects paths inside of the guest machine to be the same as on the underlying host machine.

 To bypass this, [Docker][5] automatically mounts the user home into the guest machine, so all access can be done like the container runs on the same host.